The Tug & Pull Between Journeys & Lids Continues for Genesco

-Genesco Inc. today produced second-quarter earnings results evidencing the ongoing tug-and-pull dynamics between two of its retail chains, Journeys and Lids.
+Genesco Inc. today produced second-quarter earnings results evidencing the ongoing tug-and-pull dynamics between two of its retail chains: Journeys and Lids.

 As has been the case in the past, gains at family-footwear retailer Journeys were offset by a soft performance from hats-and-sports-apparel seller Lids.

-This time around, Journeys experienced a 1 percent gain in comparable-store sales while Lids saw a 2 percent decline in comps.
+This time around, Journeys experienced a 1 percent gain in comparable-store sales, while Lids saw a 2 percent decline in comps.

 Throughout much of 2015, Lids experienced a bit of a lull while Journeys enjoyed solid momentum.
 More recently, after Genesco divested the Team Sports segment of Lids, performance at the chain gained more traction — bolstered by a fan-favorite Cub’s World Series win in 2016.
-Around the same time, Journeys experienced negative momentum after the firm overstocked on canvas styles for the 2016 back-to-school period at a time when teens and young adults were more interested in retro and other athletic footwear styles.
-Those trends continued into Q1 of 2017 when Journeys comps declined 5 percent while Lids’ comps improved 1 percent.
+Around the same time, Journeys experienced negative momentum after the firm overstocked on canvas styles for the 2016 back-to-school period, at a time when teens and young adults were more interested in retro and other athletic footwear styles.
+Those trends continued into Q1 of 2017, when Journeys’ comps declined 5 percent while Lids’ comps improved 1 percent.

-Now, Dennis said the firm is seeing improved trends at Journeys as well as the firm’s Schuh Group while Lids is once again becoming a concern.
+Now, Dennis said the firm is seeing improved trends at Journeys, as well as the firm’s Schuh Group, while Lids is once again becoming a concern.
 (Schuh’s Q2 comps increased 3 percent.)

 “The positive sales trends we experienced at Journeys and Schuh during the second quarter accelerated nicely during August in the important back-to-school selling period, and we believe that both businesses are in stronger merchandise positions heading into the holiday season compared with a year ago,” Dennis said.
-“Unfortunately, current trends at Lids continue to run well below our expectations which will make it more difficult to lap the tough comparisons we face beginning in October from last year’s Cubs World Series win.”
+“Unfortunately, current trends at Lids continue to run well below our expectations, which will make it more difficult to lap the tough comparisons we face beginning in October from last year’s Cubs World Series win.”

 Overall, Genesco’s second-quarter sales decreased 1.4 percent, to $617 million, missing Wall Street’s bets for sales of $626.9 million.